Happy (early) St. Patrick’s Day, everyone!

 - Braise for 3 1/2 to 4 hours, until very tender.

-- In a small bowl, mix together the brown sugar and mustard until smooth.
+In a small bowl, mix together the coconut sugar and mustard until smooth.
 Set aside.

 - Increase oven temperature to 375 degrees.